mongodb-js/bson-ext/README.md

 BSON is short for Bin­ary JSON and is the bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments.
 You can learn more about it in [the specification](http://bsonspec.org).

-This library is a native (C++) parser for Node.js that takes advantage of low-level bindings to be faster and use less memory than the default (but browser-friendly) JavaScript parser (located at [mongodb/js-bson](https://github.com/mongodb/js-bson)).
+This module is a C++ addon for Node.js that implements the BSON parsing and serialization outside of the JavaScript environment in order to increase speed and memory efficiency for certain workloads.
+It uses the same types as the pure JavaScript implementation, which can be found at [mongodb/js-bson](https://github.com/mongodb/js-bson).

 ## Usage